raspberrypilearning/dojo-mentoring/en/step_4.md

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 <span style="color: #0faeb0">Equity refers to fair and just practices and policies that ensure all people thrive.
-Equity is different from equality in that equality implies treating everyone as if their experiences are exactly the same.
-Being equitable means acknowledging and addressing structural inequalities — historic and current — that advantage some and disadvantage others.</p>
+Equality in that equality implies treating everyone as if their experiences are exactly the same.
+Being equitable means acknowledging and addressing structural inequalities that advantage some and disadvantage others.</p>

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 <span style="color: #0faeb0">Everyone’s needs and abilities will be different, and this goes for all members of your Dojo — not just those with a disability.</p>